mwvgroup/pwv_kpno/rst_source/documentation/accessing_data.rst

 Modeled PWV Data
 ================

-To retrieve the modeled PWV level at Kitt Peak National Observatory, use the ``modeled_pwv`` function.
+To retrieve the modeled PWV level for the site's primary GPS receiver, use the ``modeled_pwv`` function.

 .. autofunction:: pwv_kpno.pwv_atm.modeled_pwv